-Pursuant to Chapter 2(a), section 4 of the Financial Instruments Trading Act, the offer document must be written in Swedish.
-That is also the case under this rule.
+Pursuant to Chapter 2 a), section 4 of the Financial Instruments Trading Act, the offer document must be written in Swedish.
+That is also the case under the third paragraph of this rule.
 If, however, the Swedish Financial Supervisory Authority has granted an exemption from the language requirement pursuant to Chapter 2(a), section 4 of the Act, this rule does not prevent the offer document from being drafted in the language consented to by the Authority.